Chaitanya-45/Bank-Management-System/README.md

 etc.

 => **Sub modules:**
-We have prepared the following modules:
+The following modules exist in the project:

 _1. Bank details:_
 a) Bank name